Florida State University Athletics

 Kaleigh Rafter

 After two seasons as the Seminoles' volunteer assistant coach, Kaleigh Rafter was promoted to assistant coach prior to the 2024 season.
 Rafter also currently serves as the head coach for the Canadian National Team.
-Rafter enters her third season as an assistant coach for the Noles in 2026.
+Rafter enters her fourth season as an assistant coach for the Noles in 2027.
 Rafter primarily works with the Seminoles' catchers and offense.

 Rafter competed with the Canadian Women’s National Team for 15 seasons.
 She is a two-time Olympian, a four-time Pan American Games medallist (one gold; three silver) and represented Canada in five WBSC World Cups, winning three bronze medals.
 She also won a gold medal at the 2007 Universiade (World University Games) and played two seasons of professional softball in Japan and one in the National Pro Fastpitch League.